AppleCraft/core/README.md

 core
 ====

-Check out the `crap` branch if you want the old code.
-This bit's being rewritten.
+Check out the `crap` or `master` branches if you want the old code.
+Complete rewrite in progress.